 Family health services include an integrated package of services related to family planning and reproductive health, HIV/AIDS, maternal, neonatal and child health, malaria prevention and treatment, nutrition, and safe water and hygiene.
 Chemonics worked with local communities to improve the quality of and access to health services, increase the number of skilled health providers, and strengthen service management.

-Through community mobilization and the behavior change communication approach, this USAID-funded project builds local capacity, promotes healthy behaviors, increases the use of health services, and strengthens linkages between community health facilities.
-Linking health service delivery providers increases demand on behalf of users and decreases delivery costs for all involved.
-By coordinating multiple delivery activities and resources, the project will help to ensure health service delivery is more efficient and effective.
+Through community mobilization and the behavior change communication approach, this USAID-funded project built local capacity, promoted healthy behaviors, increased the use of health services, and strengthened linkages between community health facilities.
+Linking health service delivery providers increased demand on behalf of users and decreased delivery costs for all involved.
+By coordinating multiple delivery activities and resources, the project helped to ensure health service delivery is more efficient and effective.

 - 443,314 new users received family planning services at FHP-supported health facilities